mauer01/gui-for-5dchess-datainterface/README.md

-# AutoIt Chess PGN to Variant Converter
+# AutoIt Graphical Interface for the 5d chess datainterface

 This AutoIt script allows you to convert Portable Game Notation (PGN) files into chess variants.
-It provides a graphical user interface (GUI) for loading PGN files, selecting specific moves, and automatically adding the variant to the JSON file.
+It provides a graphical user interface (GUI) for loading PGN files, selecting specific moves, and automatically adding the variant to the JSON file while also starting them using the data interface.
+While also giving quick and easy access to the other options the data interface provides.

 ## Features

 - Load PGN files and extract move data.
 - Choose the turn (white or black) for creating variants.
 - Add chess variants to the specified JSON file or copy them to the clipboard.
-- Delete variants from the specified JSON file.
+- Delete variants from the specified JSON file
+- Start the Data Interface to run the variant or use the other options the data interface provides

 ## Prerequisites